browserengineering/book/book/change.md

 This book skips modern developments like HTTP 2+ and Web Assembly;
 perhaps a later edition of this book will have to cover them.
-Nor does this book talk much about hardware virtualization like Web Bluetooth or format centralization like web video.
+Nor does this book talk much about hardware access APIs like Web Bluetooth or format centralization like web video.
 Maybe in the future those will be more central to what browsers do.